-Between August 2023 to January 2024, we asked the community to share their thoughts, dreams and aspirations for our City's cultural life.
+Between August 2023 to January 2024, we asked the community to share their thoughts. dreams and aspirations for our City's cultural life.

-We heard from 326 respondents at targeted workshops. drop-in sessions and via submission, and had conversations with many more.
+We heard from 4 facebook posts 326 respondents at Facebook reach - 17,000 targeted workshops, drop-in sessions and 3 Illawarra Mercury via submission, and had Community Update conversations with many more.
 Our Communication and Engagement project webpage received 1.5k unique views and our social media posts reached over 17,000 people.